Israel: Dozens dead in stampede at Lag B'Omer religious gathering | DW | 29.04.2021

 The annual pilgrimage for the feast of Lag B'Omer is staged in Meron around the reputed tomb of Rabbi Shimon Bar Yochai, a second century Talmudic sage

-Dozens of people died in the northern Israeli town of Meron after a stampede at a large public gathering to celebrate the Lag B'Omer Jewish festival.
-Rescue services say at least 28 people were killed in the incident.
+Dozens of people died in the northern Israeli town of Meron on Thursday night after a stampede at a large public gathering to celebrate the Lag B'Omer Jewish festival.
+Rescue services say at least 38 people were killed in the incident.

 Emergency services and ambulances "are treating dozens of injured" including "20 patients in a critical state," Zaki Heller, spokesperson for Magen David Adom, the Israeli emergency service, said in a statement.